Lombard Parenting Plan Attorneys

 In certain circumstances, a parenting plan may need to address other factors to ensure that children's best interests are protected.
 For example, special needs children may require a parenting plan and parenting time schedule that fosters greater stability.
 Also, it can be helpful to determine how any future changes to the parenting plan (such as child relocation) will be handled.

 If you are going through a divorce and need help ensuring that your parenting plan meets your family's needs, contact our office today at 630-932-9100630-932-9100 for a free consultation with one of our lawyers.
 We will meet with you to explain your rights and options and help decide your best course of action.
-To accommodate your busy schedule, we offer extended evening and weekend hours at any of our five convenient Chicago area locations.
+To accommodate your busy schedule, we offer extended evening and weekend hours at any of our four convenient Chicago area locations.